ALDI Logo

 ALDI Logo History

 The company’s history began in 1945 when the Albrecht brothers (Karl and Theo) inherited their mother’s small store.
 Already five years later (1950), they owned 13 stores and continued to expand their business.
-The first success was achieved through austerity: avoiding unsaleable goods, small selling space, avoiding extensive advertising.
+The first success was achieved through austerity: avoiding unsaleable goods, small selling space, and avoiding extensive advertising.

 In 1962, the company was named ALDI (AL – first two letters of the last name, DI – first two letters of the word “discount”).
-In 1966 the final division into Aldi Nord and Aldi Süd took place, both legally and financially.
+In 1966, the final division into Aldi Nord and Aldi Süd took place, both legally and financially.

-From 1967 the company went international.
+From 1967, the company went international.
 Every few years, stores began to appear in different countries and even on different continents.

 The company supports all innovations in the field of ecology and trade.
 The brand obliged its suppliers to use only recyclable materials for product packaging.

 In the U.S., England, and Australia, it advertises in print, radio, and television.
-The company has Web sites in all countries.
+The company has websites in all countries.

 1970 – 1983